-The SOC Consumer Portable Driver (known in prior ITRS editions as SOC-PE, for "power-efficient") increasingly represents SOC designs; it spans portable and wireless applications such as smart media-enabled phones or digital camera chips, as well as chips for other processing purposes such as high-performance computing and enterprise applications.
-Figure SYSD3 shows required attributes of a power-efficient, consumer-driven, possibly wireless device with multimedia processing capabilities, based in part on a model created by the Japan Semiconductor Technology Roadmap Design Group.
-Key aspects of the model are as follows.
+The SOC Consumer Portable (SOC-CP) Driver (known in prior ITRS editions as SOC-PE, for "power-efficient") increasingly represents SOC designs; it spans portable and wireless applications such as smart media-enabled telephones, tablets and digital cameras, as well as other processing purposes such as high-performance computing and enterprise applications.
+The SOC-CP driver is based on a model created by the Japan Semiconductor Technology Roadmap Design Group.